 Organic and biodynamic farming enable us to protect the flora and fauna of our natural habitat.
 Biodiversity is essential to maintaining the ecosystem, and this means that we must protect the animals and plants which are native to a specific area.
-On our estate, we have worked hard to maintain the ecological and biological balance.
-To do this, there are certain animals and insects which we let live on our estate because they help us in our pursuit of organic farming.
+In our estate, we have worked hard to maintain the ecological and biological balance.
+To do this, there are certain animals and insects which we let live on our land as they help us in our pursuit of organic farming.

-We also have wild boar on the estate and we do try to respect them.
-Eudald doesn't have a problem with them if they eat the odd bunch of grapes, as long as they do not damage the grape plantations.
+We also have wild boars on the estate and we do try to respect them.
+Eudald doesn't have a problem with them if they eat the odd bunch of grapes, as long as they do not damage the vineyard.

 As well as growing grapevines, we also plant cereals and grains.
-Once a vineyard has been pulled up, instead of simply leaving the land aside, we plant organic wheat for 6 to 7 years for making organic bread.
+Once a vineyard has been uprooted, instead of simply leaving the land aside, we plant organic wheat for 6 to 7 years in order to make organic bread.
 When we plant cereals, the soil is aerated and regenerated.
-In addition, the straw which is left on the soil as a result of the wheat harvest is shredded and then stored, providing a great source of silica.
+In addition, the straw left on the soil as a result of the wheat harvest is shredded and then stored, providing a great source of silica.